tracevision/public_documantation/docs/02_Endpoints/03_Visits.md

 }
 ```

-Success SurfReplay response for 'windkite', 'wind' and 'kite' sport subtype (12 waves is cut to shorten example:
+Success Trace Surf response for 'windkite', 'wind' and 'kite' sport subtype (12 waves is cut to shorten example:

 ```javascript
 {